ModelDBRepository/256311/README.txt

 # SOMdel:  All PVs are removed  -- option: 5
 # PVdel:   All PVs are removed  -- option: 6

+** Notice: it is highly recommended to run all inputs first, and then run the simulations.
 # Output of the simulation is saved into Simulation_Results/

 #################### ANALYSIS OF LOCOMOTION DATA BEFORE PROCEEDING #####################################################